 There has been an incident you or your child have perceived as bullying or abuse

 You think your child may need a private, therapeutic, day or residential program

 Can you review my child’s records and IEP to help determine if he/she is receiving the right amount of support and services?

-Yes, we offer IEP consultations; you can learn more about this service (here).
+Yes, I offer IEP consultations; you can learn more about this service (here).